Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Manatee Springs: A Hidden Gem on Florida’s Nature Coast

-A wooden boardwalk through a dense green forest with sunlight filtering through the leaves.
+A wooden boardwalk through a dense, sunlit forest with green mesh railings.

 Lower Suwannee National Wildlife Refuge: A Coastal Wilderness